XXX: Return of Xander Cage: Development

 Following the release of xXx in 2002, director Rob Cohen revealed his plans to make it a franchise, but an "anarchistic" one with different settings in each film, without anyone from the original film returning except Vin Diesel as Xander Cage.
 Working on a sequel and planning as well a third and fourth film, Cohen had two scripts in development, one taking place in Southeast Asia and involving Malacca strait pirates and the other taking place in Washington, D.C., and involving the United States Secret Service.
 Diesel explained that one of the two scripts was written by Rich Wilkes and the other was written by an unnamed writer, but Wilkes' script was the one he wanted as it excited him the most.
 However, Diesel ultimately opted out from making a second xXx film, which was titled xXx: State of the Union, due to disliking the script, feeling that it "didn't feel xXx" for him.

 Although the character of Xander Cage was supposedly killed in the sequel to explain his absence, Vin Diesel announced in 2006 that he would be returning as Xander Cage in a sequel, entitled xXx: The Return of Xander Cage, with the character's death being retconned for the film.
 Initially, not only Diesel was set to return, but also Cohen.
 Diesel has said that the style and music will also be similar to that of the original film, more of what the fans want, with an emphasis on extreme stunts and with a heavy metal soundtrack.
 Joe Roth was in talks to produce.
 According to Cohen, he has also approached Sony, and "now we're writing a script with the guys who wrote Terminator 3 and Terminator Salvation.
 So we'll do another Xander Cage xXx.
 We'll bring it up to speed a bit and bring back the extreme sports guy who's drafted to be a spy."
 On June 10, 2009, Cohen dropped out of the production, instead moving to direct the action film Medieval.
 On August 26, 2009, SlashFilm announced that Ericson Core would be directing and production would start in early 2010.

-In April 2010, it was revealed that the third film would be financed by Paramount Pictures instead of Sony, and would also be shot in 3D.
+In April 2010, it was revealed that the third film would be financed by Paramount Pictures instead of Sony and would also be shot in 3-D film.
 Meanwhile, Rob Cohen had returned as director.
 Vin Diesel will produce, among others, while Gloria S. Borders, Scott Hemming, Ric Kidney and Vince Totino will serve as executive producers.